 What you're buying — tools, not advice

-Skills are starting points, not finished products.
-Before you run a skill, read through every file in the bundle — the SKILL.md, any reference files, prompts, and sample data — to confirm the instructions suit your workflow and don't include anything you wouldn't want performed.
-Adapt each skill to your firm's data sources, conventions, and specific use case.
-Organizations should also assess whether a skill fits their industry's regulatory requirements before deploying it.
+Tools are starting points, not finished products.
+Before you run any Tool, read through every file in the bundle — the SKILL.md, AGENT.md, or PROMPT.md manifest, plus any reference files, prompts, and sample data — to confirm the instructions suit your workflow and don't include anything you wouldn't want performed.
+Adapt each Tool to your firm's data sources, conventions, and specific use case.
+Organizations should also assess whether a Tool fits their industry's regulatory requirements before deploying it.

-Outputs vary run-to-run.Generative AI is inherently non-deterministic — the same skill applied to the same input can produce different outputs across runs, and outputs can vary across sessions, model versions, and provider load conditions.
-Output variance is a normal property of AI tools, not a defect of any specific skill, author, or platform.
-Authors test on the specific models they list on each skill's page; if a tested model is later retired or substantively updated by its provider, performance on successor or remaining models is not guaranteed by the author.
+Outputs vary run-to-run.Generative AI is inherently non-deterministic — the same Tool applied to the same input can produce different outputs across runs, and outputs can vary across sessions, model versions, and provider load conditions.
+Output variance is a normal property of AI tools, not a defect of any specific Tool, author, or platform.
+Authors test on the specific models they list on each Tool's page; if a tested model is later retired or substantively updated by its provider, performance on successor or remaining models is not guaranteed by the author.

-Skill outputs need professional review before they shape a firm-affecting decision — by your CFO, COO, legal-ops lead, managing partner, HR director, or whichever professional the skill is designed to support.
+Tool outputs need professional review before they shape a firm-affecting decision — by your CFO, COO, legal-ops lead, managing partner, HR director, or whichever professional the Tool is designed to support.
 Counsel Commons™ is not a law firm or a consultancy and doesn't give legal, financial, HR, or other professional advice; using us doesn't create any professional-client relationship.

 03